kagic/KE2/README.md

 3. Summarize any changes for future pull requests.

 ## Legal Disclaimer
-"KAGIC" source code and its derivatives, including bytecode and executables, are licensed under an MIT License by "The KAGIC Team" ("akrivus", "HeimrArnadalr", "Judacraz", "Lattie", "obsidian29", "Seartisian", "taaffeite", "Tourmaline-Iris").
+"KAGIC" source code and its derivatives, including bytecode and executables, are licensed under an MIT License by "The KAGIC Team" ("akrivus", "HeimrArnadalr", "Judacraz", "Lattie", "obsidian29", "Seartisian", "taaffeite", "Tourmaline-Iris", "Alfhilld", "joel").
 For more information about the MIT License, please look [here.](./LICENSE)

 "Steven Universe" and all related characters and elements are trademarks of Cartoon Network.